- 5 Key Challenges Faced by Children with Phonological Disorder

 Are phonological disorders common in children?

-Roughly 10-12% of children can develop a phonological problem that will need to be treated using therapy, exercises, group sessions, and online learning platforms.
+Roughly 10-12% of children can develop a phonological problem that will can be treated using therapy, exercises, group sessions, and online learning platforms.
 It is best to identify symptoms sooner and analyze whether kids are experiencing frustration because of a lack of comprehension.